-Arabic provision remains singled out as requiring further enhancement, although the school has recruited heavily to strengthen its Arabic language capabilities.
+With Arabic provision having been singled out as requiring further enhancement, the school has recruited heavily to strengthen its Arabic language capabilities.
 In addition, the inspectors called for the development of a wider range of analytical skills at A Level, noting that students' innovation, use of technology and analytical skills "are inconsistent across all the subjects".

 If you would like to read the full ADEK inspection report - and we strongly advise that you do so in order to understand the reasons behind the ratings - you will find it here.